sillsdev/flathub/README.md

 flatpak-builder --user --install --force-clean build-dir org.sil.FieldWorks.yml
 ```

+Note that your first build will take time to download and build all dependencies.

 Build up to the fieldworks module, apply the sources for fieldworks, but open a
 shell before building fieldworks by appending `--build-shell=fieldworks`